 Students who satisfy the basic admission requirements may register in any undergraduate program at the University except as additional entrance requirements are hereinafter stated.

 The University prefers that applicants for admission shall have taken the ACT examination.
 Applicants may be considered for admission, however, on the basis of Scholastic Aptitude Test (SAT) scores.
 The Director, Undergraduate Admissions and University Registrar shall establish annually an appropriate equivalency table of total SAT and ACT composite scores to be used with the established lower division selective admissions criteria.
-After approval by the Admissions Advisory Committee, this table shall be used by the Admissions Office in judging the acceptability of otherwise qualified applicants.
+After approval by the Senate Admissions and Academic Standards Committee, this table shall be used by the Admissions Office in judging the acceptability of otherwise qualified applicants.
 [US: 4/8/85; 4/14/97]

 All new freshman and transfer students are required to attend an Advising Conference as assigned at the time of admission unless excused by permission of the Director, Undergraduate Admissions and University Registrar in special circumstances and emergencies.
 [US: 2/10/86]

-The Senate’s Admissions Advisory Committee shall review the undergraduate admissions policy and all associated academic standards each academic year.
+The Senate’s Admissions and Academic Standards Committee shall review the undergraduate admissions policy and all associated academic standards each academic year.

 * The status of a student being ‘undeclared major’ or ‘non-degree-seeking’ in a college is a Provost-level administrative matter and does not require the approval of the Senate, except insofar as a college may have adopted additional admissions criteria.
 [SREC: 1/5/2016]